r-Fancy/AW-Firstbox-Patch/README.md

 **Weapon Limit**

 Some Weapons have a limit - WHICH IS NOT ALLOWED TO BE CHANGED.
 You know there's a limit when at the end it says 2 (means only 2 people can hold it).
-For Special Grenade that means 2 Nanos and 2 Drones are avaible

 **undefined**